 Sully and Le Loiret Music Festival, Loire Valley

 The Sully and Le Loiret Festival first became part of France’s musical landscape in 1973.
 Classical and jazz concerts are held in the Duke of Sully’s castle in Sully-sur-Loire and in the surrounding areas at places of architectural or historical interest.
-The programm includes a diverse offering of French and international artists and musical origins.
+The program includes a diverse offering of French and international artists and musical origins.

 Château de Sully-sur-Loire